Gas and Bloating Gastroenterologists (GI Doctors) NYC

 Symptoms and Causes of Gas and Bloating

 The most common symptoms of gas are belching, flatulence, bloating and abdominal pain.
 The sensation of abdominal bloating can be a symptom of gas alone but can also be a symptom of several serious conditions such as ovarian cancer, diverticulitis and many other causes of abdominal pain in general which need to be taken seriously.
+If diverticulitis is suspected, you should always be evaluated with a thorough consultation and examination by a GI doctor for an accurate diagnosis and treatment plan as it may be a symptoms of a serious illness or condition.

 Celiac disease which (gluten sensitive enteropathy) is a digestive and autoimmune disorder that results in damage to the lining of the small intestine when foods with gluten are eaten.
 The condition can cause many gastrointestinal symptoms which including abdominal bloating but also can include pain, gas, diarrhea, and weight loss.
 Non-celiac gluten intolerance may also play a role in patients with IBS.
 There is recent evidence that certain food components can contribute to symptoms through the effects of malabsorption of carbohydrates particularly lactose and fructose.
 Identifying components of the diet which may not be fully absorbed such as lactose and fructose in particular may be helpful in minimizing these symptoms.
 Further, identifying and treating patients with risk factors and symptoms of small intestinal bacterial overgrowth (SIBO) can also help with symptoms of bloating.
 Small intestinal bacterial overgrowth (SIBO) simply is a disorder of excessive bacterial growth in the small intestine.